rkoesters/rkoesters.github.io/about.md

 title:  About Me
 ---

-My name is Ryan Koesters.
+My name is Ryan Koesters, and I am a highly motivated and creative computer scientist with interest in operating systems, programming languages, compilers, servers, networking, libraries, and system tools.

 Education
 ---------